prog4biol/pfb2023/lectures/Pandas.md

-You can think of a vector (also reffered to as an [array](https://docs.python.org/3/library/array.html)) as a type of list that contains a single data type and optimized for parallel computing.
+You can think of a vector (also referred to as an [array](https://docs.python.org/3/library/array.html)) as a type of list that contains a single data type and optimized for parallel computing.
 For matricies and data frames in Pandas (also NumPy), vectors are rows and columns.

 Rather that looping through individual values (scalars), we apply operations to vectors (rows/columns).
 That is, the vector is treated as a single object.
 This topic can get a bit complicated, but it is worth doing your homework if you frequently work with these data types.
 Here's a few articles to get you started: